-- H. Collected runoff leaving a project site must be either discharged directly into a well-defined, stable receiving channel, or diffused and released to adjacent property without causing an erosion or pollutant problem to the adjacent property owner. - Natural features, including wetlands, shall be protected from pollutants associated with stormwater runoff.
+H. Collected runoff leaving a project site must be either discharged directly into a well-defined, stable receiving channel, or diffused and released to adjacent property without causing an erosion or pollutant problem to the adjacent property owner.

 3. CALCULATIONS AND DESIGN STANDARDS AND SPECIFICATIONS